ffreemt/google-tr-async-free/README.md

 # google-tr-async-free

-Google translate for free -- local cache and throttling (averag 1.5 calls/s, first 1000 calls exempted)..
+Google translate for free -- based on httpx with proxy support.
 Let's hope it lasts.

 ### Installation